 - Store it in your password manager or server-side secret store

-PawPlacer only shows the full secret once.
+PawPlacer shows the full secret only once.
 After that, Settings shows only the preview and metadata for the key.

 Read vs Write Access

-- Public websites should almost always use
+- Public websites should almost always use Read only keys

 API Key Security